 My Left Foot

 Everybody's favourite James Joyce short story, ‘The Dead’, was extended into a feature length film by the late John Huston.
 The last film by the great director retains the melancholy mood of the story itself, the only successful adaptation of Joyce's famously difficult-to-translate work for the big screen.
 While set in 1904, Georgian Dublin and famous landmarks like the Gresham Hotel are beautifully shot under a layer of snow.
+Starring John Huston’s daughter and Hollywood royalty, Anjelica Huston and screenplay by his son Tony, it is easy to see this movie was a labour of love.

 A Film With Me In It

 Next up, a must-see for fans of the brilliant Irish comic Dylan Moran – A Film With Me In It.
 Ian Fitzgibbon’s black comedy follows the very unfortunate Mark (played by the film’s writer Mark Doherty) and Pierce (Moran); two friends who unluckily find themselves surrounded by corpses.
 Yep, you read that right!
+Watch as they try to muddle their way through a series of incidents and accidents with hilarious consequences.

+Starring legends of the screen Julie Walters and Michael Caine, Educating Rita sees a meeting of minds between a bored young housewife and her lecturer and explores the different worlds they inhabit.
 While actually set in Liverpool, Lewis Gilbert's Oscar-nominated film is secretly Dublin through and through.
 Both Trinity College Dublin and University College Dublin are the principal settings for the film, plus a host of other spots like The Stag's Head pub and Dublin Airport: have fun trying to spot every giveaway sign that you're really watching Dublin.